1982 Miami Dolphins season: Snowplow Game

-The Rest of the Story

 What is often left untold is what happened after John Smith kicked the go-ahead field goal.
-Despite the snowy conditions, the Dolphins methodically marched down the field on the strength of their running backs Andra Franklin and Tony Nathan and Quarterback David Woodley.
-With about a minute left in the game, and well within field goal range, the Dolphins faced a 4th down.
-Mark Henderson had driven his John Deere tractor down to that side of the field and was ready at motion from the referee, to go out on the field and clear a path for Dolphins Kicker Uwe von Schamann.
-Shula decided to go for the first down instead of a tying field goal.
-The Patriots stopped the Dolphins and took over on downs.
+Despite the snowy conditions, the Dolphins methodically marched down the field on the strength of their running backs Andra Franklin and Tony Nathan and quarterback David Woodley.
+The Dolphins advanced the ball to just inside the Patriots' 20-yard line, but on a third-down-and-nine play, a pass from Woodley was intercepted by linebacker Don Blackmon.
+With less than a minute left to play, Miami used their timeouts to stop the clock and forced New England to punt after three rushing attempts, but a Dolphins Hail Mary pass on the game's final play was intercepted by the Patriots' Roland James.

-Henderson was released from prison a few years after the game, and currently works in the construction business.
-Henderson's plow was actually a John Deere Model 314 tractor with a sweeper attached.
+Henderson was released from prison a few years after the game, and later worked in the construction business.
+Henderson's plow was actually a John Deere Model 314 tractor with a snow sweeper attached.
 When he was being interviewed by a TV reporter about the controversy, Henderson jokingly replied, "What are they gonna do, throw me in jail?"
-Smith's subsequent field goal gave the Patriots a 3–0 lead that held until the final gun.
-The game ball was awarded to all-pro linebacker Steve Nelson, who subsequently donated it to his alma mater, North Dakota State University.
-Henderson also received a game ball from a gracious Meyer after the game.
-The following year, the NFL banned the use of snowplows on the field during a game.
-The moment became an interactive feature of the new Hall at Patriot Place when it opened in 2008 next to Gillette Stadium.
+Weeks after the game, the NFL banned the use of snowplows on the field during a game.
+The moment became a feature of The Hall at Patriot Place when it opened in 2008 next to Gillette Stadium, with the actual tractor on display there.